xuankimtran/docs-1/pages/katalon-studio/docs/ddt-with-web-service.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/ddt-web-service/KS-GET-request-variable-tab.png" width=70% alt="GET request Variables tab">

-## Create a test case with parameterized web service requests
+## Create a test case with parameterized Web Service requests

-To demonstrate parameterized web service test design, we create a test case to send the POST request to create a new user.
+To demonstrate parameterized Web Service test design, we create a test case to send the POST request to create a new user.
 With the returned user ID from the POST request, we verify the user identity using the GET request.

 Follow these steps to set up the test case: